cryptodevhub/site/wiki/defi.md

 Working through it you'll start with the basics like setting up a wallet to transition into mini tutorials which will teach you how to earn interest, swap tokens, the implications of impermanent loss and more.

+## Decentralized Finance MOOC

+The [Decentralized Finance MOOC](https://defi-learning.org/) is an online course that teaches you everything you need to know about DeFi from an economics as well as computer science point of view.
+The curriculum includes topics such as Blockchain technology, Stablecoins, Decentralized Exchanges (DEXs), Lending & Borrowing, Oracles, Privacy and more.

+**Protip**: Ensure that you take the quizzes and attend the labs to get the most out of this course.

 ## DeFi Weekly by Kerman Kohli

 If you're looking for a resource which breaks the complexities of DeFi down into easy to understand and digest pieces you're in for a treat subscribing to Kerman Kohli's Newsletter "[DeFi Weekly](https://defiweekly.substack.com/)".